 The identification of classes of tags is fundamental to managing the risks of RFID devices in secure spaces.
 Classes 0 and 1 pose little risk.
 Other classes of tag (2 to 5), however, have limited data storage capability and active tags include transmitter functionality which introduces higher levels of risk.
 RFID readers are, by definition, transmitters and are not permitted in secure spaces.
 Some exceptions may be permitted for testing, and inspection and monitoring purposes.
 Any such exceptions must be carefully controlled and monitored.

 11.6.72.C.01.
-ControlSystem Classification(s): All Classifications; Compliance: MUST NOT [CID:3052]
+Control System Classifications(s): All Classifications; Compliance: Must Not [cip:3052]

 Any RFID tags of class 3, 4, or 5 MUST NOT be permitted in secure spaces.